Memoir: Memoirs today

+Political people

+According to American journalist Carlos Lozada, 21st century political memoirs fall into recognizable categories:There is the sanitized precampaign memoir, gauzy life stories mixed with vague policy projects and odes to American goodness.
+There is the postcampaign memoir, usually by the losers, assessing the strategy and sifting through the wreckage.
+There are memoirs by up and comers who dream of joining the arena and by aging politicos rewriting their careers once more before the obits start to land.
+There are memoirs by former staff members who realize that proximity to power gives them a good story and memoirs by journalists who chronicle power so closely that they imagine themselves its protagonists.

+Canadian scholar George Edgerton argues: "The late British historian George Peabody Gooch spoke of the mixture of vanity and pathos displayed in this quest to surmount the bounds of mortality.
+It is from this tradition that the modern political memoir has derived, in all its diverse forms."
+Cambridge University professor Andrew Gamble states that the rarest but potentially most valuable kind of memoir is the political diary.

+Scientists

+In the United Kingdom, Biographical Memoirs of Fellows of the Royal Society is a scholarly journal that publishes memoirs of leading scientists whether or not they were based in the UK.
+Together they comprise a significant historical record and most include a full bibliography of works by the subjects.
+The memoirs are often written by a scientist of the next generation, often one of the subject's own former students, or a close colleague.
+In many cases the author is also a Fellow.
+Notable biographies published in this journal include Albert Einstein, Alan Turing, Bertrand Russell, Claude Shannon, Ernst Mayr, and Erwin Schrödinger.

+Ordinary people

-In the early 1990s, memoirs written by ordinary people experienced a sudden upsurge, as an increasing number of people realized that their ancestors' and their own stories were about to disappear, in part as a result of the opportunities and distractions of technological advances.
+In the early 1990s, memoirs written by ordinary people experienced a sudden upsurge, as an increasing number of people realized that their ancestors' and their own stories were about to disappear.
 At the same time, psychology and other research began to show that familiarity with genealogy helps people find their place in the world and that life review helps people come to terms with their own past.
 The popularity of the memoir field was also helped by the emergence of social media platforms, as people started writing down and sharing their personal stories to large audiences.

 With the advent of inexpensive digital book production in the first decade of the 21st century, the genre exploded.
 Memoirs written as a way to pass down a personal legacy, rather than as a literary work of art or historical document, are emerging as a personal and family responsibility.

 The Association of Personal Historians was a trade association for professionals who assisted individuals, families, and organizations in documenting their life stories.
 It dissolved in 2017.